 It was previously not compulsory to notify the change of employer to the Immigration office, as the application for the "certificate of authorized employment" was optional, not an obligation.
 With the introduction of the new law, it is required to report the change within 14 days and there is a penalty if you fail to comply with this regulation.
 The notification, however, can be submitted by sending the document by post.

-Under the current Resident Registration system, the foreign residents are registered under the same residence record system as the Japanese citizens, thus making it possible for foreigners to appear in the same Japanese resident certificate (juminhyo) as that of Japanese spouse and children.
+With the introduction of the new Resident Registration system, the foreign residents are registered under the same residence record system as the Japanese citizens, thus making it possible for foreigners to appear in the same Japanese resident certificate (juminhyo) as that of Japanese spouse and children.
 The foreign residents can now become the head of household of the family with Japanese spouse and children.

 If you have an Alien Registration Card, it is still valid until the next visa renewal.
 However, if you wish, you can have a new Resident Card issued at your Regional Immigration Office any time.
 If you travel abroad frequently, you don't need to ask for re-entry permit if you have a new Resident Card.